MayankOg/Particlub1/README.md

 ---

-Let Particlub be your go-to app for staying in the loop with college events! 🎉✨
+Let Particlub be your go-to platform for sharing and discovering college events! 🎉✨

 ---